jia1217/ParallelProgammingLabs/docs/Labs/Lab9_Simple_Processor.md

 ## Verilog Implementation:

-From the Figure 1 and Figure 2, we can design some subcomponents like: registers_enabled, add_sub, Mux_hot and CTRL_unit.
+From Figure 1 and Figure 2, we can design some subcomponents like registers_enabled, add_sub, Mux_hot and CTRL_unit.

 ### Add the source file
 **reg_enabled.v**